groonga/groonga/doc/source/reference/functions/highlight_html.rst

 ``column``
 ^^^^^^^^^^

-It specifies a column of the table.
+Specifies a column of the table.

 Return value
 ------------